-Yes, keep your eye on potential problems, but don’t do a Chicken Little and run around the house screaming that the sky is falling down just because your daughter says she’s not happy and misses her friends.
+Keep your eye on potential problems by all means, but don’t do a Chicken Little and run around the house screaming that the sky is falling down just because your daughter says she’s not happy and misses her friends.

 It.
 Will.
 Pass.